Joining an Existing Testnet

 Creating your Validator Configuration

 Validators are configured using a TOML file.
-You can use the following template to set up you own validator configuration:
+You can use the following template to set up your own validator configuration:

 server_config_path = "server.json"